Buckle up -- Canada's election will be a cliffhanger

 When does Canada vote?

-Canada's election takes place in 338 ridings or seats across the country, and preliminary results should be announced around 8pm on election night.
+Canada's election takes place in 338 ridings or seats, and preliminary results should be announced around 8pm on election night.
 One hundred and seventy seats are needed to be able to form a majority government, and polls show neither Trudeau nor Scheer are anywhere near that threshold.

 Forming a minority government (with the support of other parties) will also be complicated.
 The sitting Prime Minister -- Trudeau, in this case -- is usually granted the first crack at forming a government, even if he wins fewer seats than his opponents.
 That means that an opposition politician who wins the popular vote might have the most seats in parliament -- but still not get the chance to form a government.

-Note: Correction: This story has been updated with the correct spelling of Yves-François Blanchet's name.